Moist & Sticky Date and Walnut Loaf (An Old-Fashioned Recipe)

 This is your sticky crown — the element that transforms this into a sticky date cake or a simplified sticky toffee pudding.

-Step 5 – Soak and Serve the Cake
+Step 5 – Chill and Serve

 - Allow the cake to cool for 10–15 minutes in the pan.